National Native Justice Institute

 Our Mission

 The National Native Justice Institute's mission is to serve our Native Nations by strengthening public safety.
-We focus on providing culturally informed education, resources, consulting, and policy.
+We focus on providing culturally informed education, resources, consulting, and representation.

-The NNJI Team has provided training, consulting, grants, and/or technical assistance with our partners at:
+The NNJI Team has provided training, consulting, grants, and/or technical assistance for:

 • Not Invisible Act Commission